tola-rs/tola-ssg/README.md

 - **font caching** — Fonts loaded once at startup, shared across all compilations
 - **file caching** — Only re-read changed files, zero-cost for unchanged files
 - **parallel compilation** — Build pages and assets concurrently using rayon
-- **incremental rebuilds** — Dependency graph tracks which files need rebuilding (see below)
+- **incremental rebuilds** — Intelligent dependency tracking for sub-second hot reload

-### Incremental rebuilds
+  - **content**: Direct rebuild of changed file
+  - **templates/utils**: Reverse-lookup of dependencies to rebuild only affected pages
+  - **config**: Full rebuild to ensure consistency across the site

-When a template or shared file changes, `tola` tracks dependencies and rebuilds only affected pages:
+When a template or shared file changes, `tola` uses its in-memory dependency graph to determine the minimal rebuild set:

 ```text
 DependencyGraph